kuhnuri/kuhnuri-cdk/README.md

 ## Deployment

-The first time you deploy an AWS CDK app into an environment, you’ll need to [bootstrap CDK][bootstrap]:
+The first time you deploy an AWS CDK app for an AWS user, you’ll need to [bootstrap CDK][bootstrap]:

 ```bash
 npm run bootstrap